nTopology/LTCX/Spec.md

 #Types

 ##Graph
-A collection of nodes & beams
+A collection of nodes & beams &/or faces

 Properties:
 * id, unique (within the file) integer